 - Fully understand the functions of the Slip Sheet and how it must match the material handling equipment used.

-- Lastly would be to understand the receiver’s unloading and storage facilities, whether they have equipment tools and storage place applicable for Slip Sheets
+- Lastly, it would be to understand the receiver’s unloading and storage facilities and whether they have equipment, tools and storage places applicable for Slip Sheets.

 - Reduces the cost of materials, freight, labour, repair, storage, and disposal